-- Are all human behaviors intelligent? - Can human perform every possible intelligent behavior? - Human intelligence =?= Intelligence. - Can some forms of intelligence be bad for human? - Some forms of "intelligence" shown from being able to store and retrieve efficiently massive amount of data which human cannot reproduce easily. - Comments: To me intelligence seems to require at least data, computation, and a good balancing usage of the above two. - May be something else! - ▷ Some forms of parallel pattern recognization abaility as shown in GPU based computing. - They are also the focus points of computer games research.
+- Are all human behaviors intelligent? - Can human perform every possible intelligent behavior? - Human intelligence =?= Intelligence. - Can some forms of intelligence be bad for human? - Some forms of "intelligence" shown from being able to store and retrieve efficiently massive amount of data which human cannot reproduce easily. - Comments: To me intelligence seems to require at least data, computation, and a good balancing usage of the above two. - As shown in deep learning using some forms of parallel pattern recognition ability as shown in GPU based computing. - May be something else! - ▶ Creativity: be able to come out something brand new or novel - They are also the focus points of computer games research.